 • Chiropractic, a nonscientific method of healthcare, is used for treatment of several neurologic disorders.

-• Cervical spine manipulations are carried out not only for spinal problems, but are claimed to benefit many other diseases as well.
+• Cervical spine manipulations are carried out for spinal problems and are claimed to benefit many other diseases as well.

 Historical note and terminology

 "Chiropractic" is derived from the Greek word chiros, meaning "hand."
 It is a system of healthcare based on the relationship between the vertebral column and musculoskeletal system and on the function of various systems of the body, particularly the nervous system.
 The main therapeutic method is manipulation of the spine, which is not unique to chiropractic, but has been used since 400 BC and has been accepted and rejected several times over the centuries.
 Currently, chiropractors are the most prominent among practitioners of spinal manipulation, which include osteopaths, manual therapists, and even some physicians.

 Chiropractic healthcare is of interest to neurologists because it is used as a treatment for several neurologic conditions.
 More importantly, severe neurologic complications can result from chiropractic manipulation.

 D D Palmer, a fish peddler and grocer who practiced magnetic healing, founded chiropractic in the United States in 1895.
 The establishment of chiropractic is related to Palmer's examination of a patient who had lost his hearing 17 years earlier when he exerted himself in a cramped and stooped position.
 Palmer located a painful prominent vertebra that appeared out of place.
 Using the reasoning that if he repositioned the vertebra the hearing might be restored, he applied a sharp thrust to the spinous process of the vertebra, and the patient's hearing improved (Dintenfass 1966).
 It was not explained how the acoustic nerve (contained within the cranial cavity with no connection to the spinal nerves) could be affected by spinal manipulation.